apatsika/DataSafe/discovery.md

 - View sensitive data in your database
 - Discover sensitive data in your database by using the Data Discovery feature
-- Mask sensitive data in your database by using the Data Masking feature
-- Create a PDF of the Data Masking report
-- Validate the masked data in your database

 ## Prerequisites